Skip to main content

 • Water intrusion through the foundation (in many policies)

-The "Sudden vs. Gradual" Battle
+The "Sudden vs. Gradual" Dispute

-Here's where most water damage disputes begin.
+Here is where most water damage disputes begin.
 A pipe fails in your wall.
 The insurance company sends an adjuster who looks at the damage and says, "This has been leaking for a long time — this is a gradual leak, not a covered loss."

 The reality is more nuanced.
 A pipe can corrode gradually but fail suddenly.
 The corrosion is the condition, but the failure — the moment the pipe actually starts leaking water into your home — is the event.
 Many adjusters confuse the condition of the pipe with the onset of the damage.